 There is no Uber in Rome, you can take regular taxis with meters, the local bus, or the metro, though the metro didn’t often run to where we wanted to go.
 In most cases, we chose to walk.
 Part of what makes Rome amazing is that there are ruins and monuments and other surprises around every corner, so walking is part of the fun.

 To take the local bus, buy tickets ahead of time from a local Tabac/kiosk.
-You’ll find them in many piazzas, and along the major roads.
-Google maps will easily tell you which bus to take and where to find the nearest bus stop.
+You’ll find them in many piazzas, and along major roads.
+Google Maps will easily tell you which bus to take and where to find the nearest bus stop.
 The bus stops are clearly marked with bus numbers.

 There is no need to flag down the bus, they will stop at the marked bus stop.
-When you enter the bus, validate your ticket at one of the yellow boxes.
+When you enter the bus, validate your ticket in one of the yellow boxes.
 Children under 10 ride free, in 2022, adult tickets were 1.50 Euro each.